Benedek4000/eng130_cloud_computing/README.md

 - make sure to create a security group for the template, as the instances can be identified by this security group, in case they need to connect to another instance (like a database host)
+- load-balancing can be used to set up exactly when the ASG should create or destroy instances
 - to provide a provision script, edit the user data in advanced details, make sure to include `#!/bin/bash` as the first line
 - once the template is created, create a new auto-scaling group based on the